HaCoGames/Image-representation-as-ascii-characters/README.md

  Look at the doku on [pypi.org](https://pypi.org/project/pipenv/)
 ### Install needed packages:
  Download the project into a folder.
 Open a terminal and write <code>pipenv install</code>.
 This should download all the packages needed for this project.
-After that you can enter the shell with the folloqing commang: <code>pipenv shell</code>.
+After that you can enter the shell with the following command: <code>pipenv shell</code>.
  Than just type <code>python main.py</code> in the same folder.
  You will be asked to give a path to a directory.
 The path can be a link\(URL\) to an image or just a normal system path.